Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 Guy Slade.

-PS: If you would like to watch a greyhound race without having to enter all the form into the Predictor or if you fancy a private wager amongst friends, then please visit the Betting Lounge study the formlines for these simulated 'top class races' and place your bets "Now that's what I call a real dog racing game!"
+PS: If you would like to watch a greyhound race without having to enter all the formlines into the Predictor or if you fancy a private wager amongst family and friends?
+Please visit the Betting Lounge study the form for these simulated 'top class races' and place your own bets "Now! that's what I call a real dog racing game".

-Copyright © 2023 Guy Slade.
+Copyright © 2024 Guy Slade.
+Greyhound Predictor.
 All rights reserved.